 Shaikh Jaffer always had good words to speak about everyone and never believed in complaining.
 As a “gentleman to the core”, he always kept his doors open for everyone no matter who they were.
 When former Cofco Jilin employee Dai Jun was close to losing his job after making a serious mistake, causing his client – AEG – to lose considerably, instead of blaming him Shaikh Jaffer offered him a job.

 Throughout his life he believed in helping people not only financially, but with his time and knowledge, so that they might sustain themselves independently.
 He was a silent helper never letting the left hand know what the right one had done.
 He was equally passionate in his faith.
 He was an exemplary Dawoodi Bohra Muslim, following the teachings closely.
-He had great belief in the spiritual leader late Syedna Mohammed Burhanuddin Saheb (TUS) and donated to many noble causes for his community and beyond.
+He had great belief in the spiritual leader late Syedna Mohammed Burhanuddin Saheb (RA) and donated to many noble causes for his community and beyond.
+Today the group continues to be blessed under the guidance of His Holiness Syedna Mufaddal Saifuddin Saheb (TUS).